hbayerlein/uav_data_harvesting/README.md

 ## Resources

-The city environments from the paper 'manhattan32' and 'urban50' are included in the 'res' directory.
+The city environments from the paper called 'manhattan32' and 'urban50' are included in the 'res' directory.
 Map information is formatted as PNG files with one pixel representing on grid world cell.
 The pixel color determines the type of cell according to

 * red #ff0000 no-fly zone (NFZ)
 * green #00ff00 buildings blocking wireless links (UAVs can fly over)